Home / Blog / Professional Network Setup Guide

 Araknis In-Ceiling Access Point Installation in Basement

-In-ceiling access point installation in basement with drop ceiling mount for seamless integration.
+In-ceiling access point installation in a basement drop ceiling for a visually discreet result.

 What you see: An Araknis access point mounted in the ceiling of a basement with a drop ceiling.